XRPLF/rippled/src/ripple/resource/README.md

 cannot be rate limited.
 It is advised not to expose RPC interfaces to the general public.

+## Consumer Types ##

+Consumers are placed into three classifications (as identified by the Resource::Kind enumeration):

+ - InBound,
+ - OutBound, and
+ - Admin

+ Each caller determines for itself the classification of the Consumer it is creating.

 ## Resource Loading ##

 It is expected that a client will impose a higher load on the server